 - .edu: A site affiliated with a higher education institution.

 - .uk (United Kingdom) : A site originating in another country (as indicated by the 2 letter code).

 - ~: The tilde usually indicates a personal page.

 Look for information on the author of the site.
 On the Internet anyone can pose as an authority.

 - Is the author's name visible?
-Does the author have an affiliation with an organization or institution?
+Does the author have an affiliation with an organization

 - Does the author list his or her credentials?
 Are they relevant to the information presented?

 - Is there a mailing address or telephone number included, as well as an email address?